-Our exhibit are designed for children up to age 7 and focus on building their cognitive, physical, social and creative skills.
-At all times, supervise your child and help them engage in positive social play with others and ensure they are safe when trying new activities such as climbing and sliding.
+Our exhibits are designed for children up to age 7 and focus on building their cognitive, physical, social and creative skills.
+Please supervise your child at all times, help them engage in positive social play with others and ensure they are safe when trying new activities such as climbing and sliding.

-Thanks to major support from First 5 Placer County, Lahontan Community Foundation, Martis Camp Foundation, Blackwood Construction, Mountain View Construction and Tahoe Truckee Lumber.
+Thanks to major support from First 5 Placer County, Lahontan Community Foundation, Walton’s Grizzly Lodge/Stein Family Foundation, Martis Camp Community Foundation, Mountain View Construction, and Visionary Circle Members.

 Indoor Play Structure has a slide.
 It’s a great place for kids to use up all that energy and is an excellent tool for your children to gain gross motor skill development – especially during winter when getting outside is difficult due to inclement weather.
 The stairs to the slide are easy enough for younger visitors to navigate.
 This part of the museum also has a custom train table and magnetic building tiles an Air Flow exhibit and an Infant Area.